mattpovich/sedfitting-phrds/recipes/sedfitting_procedure_xpms.md

 ## PREPARE SOURCE PHOTOMETRY FOR SED FITTING

-You are responsible for assembling a sample of young stellar sources with distributions of distance and extinction that can be reasonably well constrained by independent metrics.
-My own preferred method is X-ray selection plus parallax-based cleaning of remaining field-star contaminants using Gaia DR2 (see Povich et al. 2019 for details).

 Prepare the input fitter data file following the guidelines at https://sedfitter.readthedocs.io/en/stable/data.html.
 This pipeline assumes you have a total of `n=nwav=10` wavelengths/filters, in this order: